dataobservatory-eu/openmuse-valuation/README.md

 -   `references.qmd`: Bibliography and references

-The documentation is continuously updated to support the development of linked open datasets and practical register management tools.
+The documentation is maintained to support methodological transparency, reuse, and future extension.

+## Part of the Pilot Study

+The resulting methodology informed a component of the WP1 cornerstone report.
+The source of this contribution is the `index.qmd` and the rendered versions of this document, which directly feed into the final deliverable document are released on Zenodo as a stand-alone document, too.

 ## Data